williamlines/golden-square-makers/pills/just_enough_pairing.md

 reasons:

-1. Two people almost always know more than one and can solve problems more effectively than one, **provided they know how to use each other effectively.**
+1. Two people almost always know more than one and can solve problems more effectively than one, **provided they know how to use each other's minds effectively.**
 2. If you work solo and you are good at it, you will quickly become the expert on what you have done.
 People will come to you to ask questions, slowing both